loheth32/Physical-Medium/README.md

 * **Total Internal Reflection:** This is the physics principle that makes fiber-optic communication possible.
 Light pulses sent down a glass "core" are continuously reflected off the surrounding "cladding," which traps the light inside the cable and allows it to travel for very long distances with minimal signal loss.

 * **Line Encoding:** This is the set of rules used to convert a computer's abstract digital bits (1s and 0s) into physical signals—such as specific voltage levels on a copper wire or pulses of light in a fiber-optic cable—that can be transmitted over the medium.

+---

+### Link Operation

+Link operation defines how two directly connected devices communicate.

+* **Duplex Modes:** This determines the direction of data flow.
+    * **Half-Duplex:** Data can only be sent in one direction at a time.
+This is an older standard used by devices like hubs.
+    * **Full-Duplex:** Data can be sent and received simultaneously.
+This is the modern standard for switches and doubles the potential throughput of the link.

+* **Autonegotiation:** This is an essential process where two connected devices automatically exchange information about their capabilities and agree on the best possible settings to use.
+They negotiate parameters like the highest common **speed** (e.g., 1 Gbps, 100 Mbps) and **duplex mode** (full or half) that both ends support.